 Our aim is to test the viability of this inflationary scenario and its implications for background data.
-In particular, we assess whether it can alleviate the \emph{Hubble tension} \cite{whitepaper_cosmoverse,divalentino-review,montani_hubbletension_1,Montani_hubbletension_2,montani_hubbletension_4,montani_hubbletension_6,montani_hubbletension_7,montani_hubbletension_8,giare_inflation}.
+In particular, we assess whether it can alleviate the \emph{Hubble tension} \cite{whitepaper_cosmoverse,divalentino-review,montani_hubbletension_1,Montani_hubbletension_2,montani_hubbletension_4,montani_hubbletension_6,montani_mary_fR,montani_hubbletension_8,giare_inflation}.
 To that end, we first derive revised inflationary dynamics in the Jordan frame, based on modified gravity and the hypothesis that a rapidly changing gravitational field produces radiation-like matter \cite{matcre_calvaoLima,matcre_montani2001,fazzari_H0z}, providing a natural reheating mechanism.
-We then compare the model against DESI data (with BBN calibration) \cite{DESIDR1,desicollaboration2025desidr2resultsii} and the Pantheon$^+$ sample (with SH0ES calibration) \cite{Riess_2022}.
+We then compare the model against DESI data (with BBN calibration) \cite{DESIDR1,desicollaboration2025desidr2resultsii} and the Pantheon$+$ sample (with SH0ES calibration) \cite{Riess_2022}.

 The structure of the paper is as follows.
-In \autoref{sec:theory} we present our modified gravity Inflation model, its dynamical formulation (see \autoref{sec: formulation}) and the theoretical discussion on the model parameters (see \autoref{subsec:theo_fiducial}).
+In \autoref{sec:theory} we present our modified gravity Inflation model, starting from introducing the modified $f(R)$-gravity scenario with the theoretical constraints for a viable $f(R)$ theory \autoref{subsec:viability_fR}, and the radiation-type particle creation mechanism \autoref{subsec:particle_cre} as the reheating process.
+In \autoref{sec: formulation} we show the dynamical formulation of the proposed inflationary theory.
 Then we move on testing the model at a background level in \autoref{sec: model_testing} against current data.
-We present the results on the simulations side in \autoref{sec:results} and the theoretical implications in \autoref{sec:theo_results}.
+We present the results on the simulations side in \autoref{sec:results} and the theoretical implications in \autoref{sec:theo_results}, where we also provide predictions for primordial power spectrum observables.
 Finally, we draw our main conclusions in \autoref{sec:conclusion}.